Chart Color Schemes

 Population growth drivers in Port Noarlunga South are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, an above median population growth is projected for statistical areas across the nation, with Port Noarlunga South expected to grow by 517 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 22.1% in total over the 17 years.
+For future projections until 2032, ABS/Geoscience Australia projections are adopted for each SA2 area, released in 2024 with a base year of 2022.
+Beyond 2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are used with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Based on aggregated SA2-level projections, the area is expected to grow by 525 persons to 2041, reflecting an increase of 13.7% in total over the 17 years.

 Frequently Asked Questions - Population